aftly/Flags/README.md

 <br>

 ## 🛠 Design
-- Built with Jetpack Compose in Kotlin, following architecture best practises described on Android Developers such as UDF, SSOT, ViewModels for managing business state and logic.
+- Built with Jetpack Compose in Kotlin, following architecture best practises described on Android Developers such as UDF, SSOT and ViewModels for managing business state and logic.

 - Flag info uses local data, originally sourced from Wikipedia via a collection of Python scripts for getting flag images, common names, official names and alternate names.
 Flag category info is derived more manually, by filtering from broader categories such as on [countries by system of government](https://en.wikipedia.org/wiki/List_of_countries_by_system_of_government) and other Wikipedia lists.